ejlb/pegasos/README.md

 sofiapy
 =======

-Partial python binding for sofia-ml
+Partial python binding for sofia-ml.
+Currently, the bindings very basic and they required a custom version of sofia-ml.
+Requires pybindgen